Dìdi: Plot

 In the summer of 2008, 13-year-old Chris Wang (often called Dì Di) lives in a middle-class neighborhood of Fremont, California, with his Taiwanese immigrant mother Chungsing, his demanding grandmother Nǎi Nai, and his older sister Vivian.
 Chris rarely sees his father, who has moved back to Taiwan for work and supports the family in America with remittances.
 Chris constantly bickers with Vivian, who is about to leave for UC San Diego.
 He is not one of the popular kids at school.
 He makes silly YouTube videos with best friends Fahad and Soup, which incorporate a great deal of juvenile humor.

 Chris's behavior and feelings of inadequacy begin to strain his relationships.
 Chris uses AIM and Facebook to strike up a friendship with his crush, the half-Asian Madi.
-When they go on a date, she reveals internalized racism and tells Chris he is attractive "for an Asian."
-She tries to initiate a sexual encounter, but Chris is too nervous to continue.
-Although Madi tries to reach out after the incident, he is too embarrassed to speak to her and blocks her on AIM.
+When they go on a date, she tries to kiss him, but Chris is too nervous to continue.
+Although Madi tries to reach out after, he is too embarrassed to speak to her and blocks her on AIM.
 During a group hangout with Fahad, Chris disgusts Fahad's African-American crush by cracking a casually misogynistic joke and luridly describing how he and Fahad once fooled around with a dead squirrel.
 Fahad decides to distance himself from Chris, lest his crush realize that Fahad's sense of humor is similarly immature.
 When Fahad demotes him from his "top eight friends" list on MySpace, Chris is devastated.

 Chris begins to realize that his mother is under great stress.
 Chungsing and Chris have dinner with another Taiwanese mother and her son, Max.
 The mother makes Chungsing ashamed that Vivian did not get into UCLA.
 Chungsing criticizes Chris' academics in front of Max, hoping the humiliation will motivate him to study harder.
 At the mother's suggestion, Chungsing sends Chris to a cram school, where Max's friend Josh ruthlessly bullies him.
 In addition, although Nǎi Nai is warm and grandmotherly to Chris, she harshly criticizes Chungsing's parenting and negatively compares her to her absent son.
 Chris overhears Chungsing lose her temper and threaten to send Nǎi Nai back to Taiwan.
 Finally, Chungsing is disappointed when a local painting competition rejects her submission.